 Why is the fee needed?

 Champaign maintains drainage channels, detention basins and 280 miles of storm sewer pipe that cost $3 million annually for their upkeep.
 These maintenance expenses along with paying off bonds on past projects use up most of the stormwater fund, which leaves no funding for future drainage Capital Improvement Projects.
 Stormwater plans have identified $80 million of future drainage improvement projects that are needed in flood prone areas of Champaign.
 The recent John and East Washington drainage improvements are examples of this type of project.
 Revenue from the stormwater utility fee will provide funding to continue the high level of operation and maintenance needed for the upkeep of Champaign’s storm sewer system.
-The Stormwater Utility Fee will also provide funding to pay for future drainage projects, such as the West Washington Watershed and Phase III of the Boneyard Creek Project.

 Do I have to pay a stormwater utility fee for my property?